mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

    ```

 The test suite covers:
-- Initialization of BedrockAgents and Agent classes
+- Initialization of Client and Agent classes
 - Function processing and execution
 - Parameter extraction and conversion
 - Action group building